buro9/microcosm/README.md

 flags reveal usage:

 ```
-$ microcosm-ui --help
+$ microcosm-web --help
-Usage of microcosm-ui:
+Usage of microcosm-web:
   -apiDomain string
       the .tld that serves the API (default "microco.sm")
   -certFile string
       path to the TLS certificate file (default "/etc/ssl/certs/microco.sm.crt")
+  -clientSecret string
+      the API client secret (default os.Getenv("MICROCOSM_API_CLIENT_SECRET"))
-  -filespath string
+  -files string
-    	directory that contains the templates and static files (default "/srv/microcosm-ui")
+      directory that contains the templates and static files (default "/srv/microcosm-web")
   -keyFile string
       path to the TLS private key file (default "/etc/ssl/private/microco.sm.key")
-  -port int
+  -listen string
-    	port on which to serve HTTP (default 80)
+      addr:port on which to serve HTTP (default ":80")
-  -tlsPort int
+  -tlsListen string
-    	port on which to serve HTTPS (default 443)
+      addr:port on which to serve HTTPS (default ":443")
 ```

 I've symlinked `/srv/microcosm-ui` to point to `/home/buro9/Dev/src/github.com/microcosm-cc/microcosm-ui/files/` which is my local dev location for this repo.
 I expect to deploy to a prod environment where the static files actually are within `/srv/microcosm-ui`.
 You don't need to do this... you can just set the `-filespath``flag.